nextsun/IDCardScanner/README.md

     [self presentViewController:navigationController animated:YES completion:nil];

 ```

-and before rending this controller ,we use those code to inject the area to  recognized
+and before rending this controller ,we use those code to inject the area to  recognized:

 ```